nanos-world/nanos-world-weapons/README.md

 Weapon:SetSightTransform(Vector(0, 0, -15.9), Rotator(0, 0, 0))
 ```

-Note you can use any Static Mesh and attach to the weapon, also you can use any Skeletal Mesh and build you own weapon
+Note you can use any Static Mesh and attach to the weapon, also you can use any Skeletal Mesh and build you own weapon.

+## List of all available Weapons in this Package

+- AK47
+- AK74U
+- GE36
+- Glock
+- DesertEagle
+- AR4
+- Moss500
+- AP5
+- SMG11

+## Images

 ![AK47 with reddot](https://i.imgur.com/K8qK3OG.png)